upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2015-07-10-more-emus-the-scenery-tiger-by-the-tail.md

 "The official Uncle word is no".
 Jen looked Eli in the eye and held the stare long enough for a message to pass.

-Jen repeated clearly and loudly, "For the benefit of anyone listening, the official Uncle word is no. " Then, more softly, "Do I have your attention, Eli?"
+Jen repeated clearly and loudly, "For the benefit of anyone listening, the official Uncle word is no".
+Then, more softly, "Do I have your attention, Eli?"

 Eli, forced into more eye contact in one go than he had mustered with Jen in the last few years in total, blinked, choked, and croaked out a strangled yes.
 This was properly off-piste.
 He'd overcome years of bile and bitterness and contact avoidance, a recent borderline-psychotic-breakdown, a dream job change, and now suddenly he was in what looked like cahoots with the object of his psychosis.